Accurx/reliable-downloader/README.md

 - How long did you spend on the exercise?
 - What would you add if you had more time and how?

-When you're finished, please share your solution by inviting us to a private repository (accurx-ravi, emma-accurx, humayra-accurx, JafarMiles-AccuRx, jsheardAccurx, Luke-de-B, mattlowe1, jimbo-accurx, hayden-accurx, damien-odwyer, max-jacobs and emmaduttonaccurx) containing your solution and using the link in your invite email to submit a link to the repository.
+When you're finished, please download your solution (in GitHub, at the route of your repository, click Code -> Download Zip) and using the link in your invite email, submit your zipped solution.

 Thanks for your time, we hope you enjoy the exercise and please do get in touch if you have any questions!